derekfrye/sql-middleware/docs/Benchmarks.md

 ## Interpreting results
 - Treat `database_benchmark` output as a proxy for raw insert bandwidth of each backend/driver pair; it does not capture higher-level middleware helpers such as `QueryAndParams` or cross-backend abstractions.
 - Treat `bench_rusqlite_single_row_lookup` output as the relative overhead of routing a point lookup through the middleware versus calling rusqlite directly.
-Both flows share the same dataset and decoding logic so the difference primarily reflects connection dispatch, parameter conversion, and result materialisation cost.
+Both flows share the same on-disk dataset and decoding logic, so the difference primarily reflects connection dispatch, parameter conversion, and result materialisation cost.
 - Treat the SQLx harness output as a parallel data point for the same workload; compare its metrics with `rusqlite`/middleware results to gauge how your middleware stacks up against a modern async client.
 - When designing additional benchmarks, decide whether you want engine-level comparisons (like the bulk inserts) or API-level comparisons (like the single-row lookup) and structure the workload accordingly.